Sweet Potato Tortellini with Hazelnut Sauce

 - 1 cup shaved Asiago cheese

 - Preheat oven to 400°.
 Place sweet potatoes in a greased 15x10x1-in. baking pan; toss with 2 tablespoons oil, herbes de Provence, 1/2 teaspoon salt and 1/4 teaspoon pepper.
 Roast 25-30 minutes or until tender, stirring once.
 Cool slightly.

 - In a small skillet, heat remaining oil over medium-high heat.
 Add shallots and garlic; cook and stir until tender.
 Transfer to a food processor.
 Add sweet potatoes, ricotta cheese, liqueur, nutmeg and the remaining salt and pepper; process until blended.

-- Place 1 tablespoon filling in center of a wonton wrapper.
+- Place 1 tablespoon filling in center of each wonton wrapper.
 (Cover remaining wrappers with a damp paper towel until ready to use.)
 Moisten wrapper edges with water.
 Fold one corner diagonally over filling to form a triangle; press edges to seal.
-Bring opposite corners up over filling; moisten with water and press to attach.
-Repeat.
+Pull opposite corners together, forming a boat; moisten with water and pinch to seal.

 - In a Dutch oven, bring water to a boil.
 Reduce heat to a gentle boil.
 Cook tortellini in batches 30-60 seconds or until they float.
 Remove with a slotted spoon; keep warm.